-Each of the provisions of this Agreement shall be subject and subordinate to the obligations of either party under applicable laws or regulations.
-If any provision shall be prohibited by or be deemed invalid under such applicable laws or regulations, such provision shall be ineffective to the extent of such prohibition or invalidity, without invalidating the remainder of such provision or the remaining provisions of this Agreement.
+This Agreement shall be subject and subordinate to the obligations of either party under applicable laws or regulations.
+If any provision is prohibited by or be deemed invalid under such applicable laws or regulations, such provision shall be ineffective to the extent of such prohibition or invalidity, without invalidating the remainder of such provision(s) of this Agreement.